Getting Your Financial House in Order

 How Long to Keep Your Documents

-- Bank and investment account statements.
-If there's one good thing about the internet it's that you can often pull up electronic copies of your bank and investment account statements at any time.
-This eliminates the need to keep every single statement you receive.
+If there's one good thing about the internet, it's that you can often pull up electronic copies of your bank and investment account statements at any time.
+It eliminates the need to keep every single statement you receive.
 Still, it's a good idea to review each paper statement you receive and if they are quarterly, keep them until the next statement arrives.
 Once you receive the year-end or annual statement you can safely toss all the monthly or quarterly statements.
-This will cut down on how many pieces of paper you have to file away and in all likelihood you can obtain additional copies online or by making a quick phone call.
+It will cut down on how many pieces of paper you have to file away, and in all likelihood, you can obtain additional copies online or by making a quick phone call.

 Keeping Your Information Safe

 Identity theft has become a big problem in recent years.
-Thieves are able to take bits and pieces of your personal and financial history and use it to create fake identities that can ruin your credit, drain your bank accounts, and otherwise give you a major headache.
+Thieves can take bits and pieces of your personal and financial history and use it to create fake identities that can ruin your credit, drain your bank accounts, and otherwise give you a major headache.
 So, it's important that you protect and dispose of your financial data properly.